aws-samples/redshift-etl-framework/README.md

 ## FAQ

-### Can I use the framework if my target table is an Redshift table not a data lake table?
+### Can I use the framework if my target table is a Redshift table not a data lake table?

 Yes you can.
 To do that ;
 - Set your target schema to internal schema